 The reasons for implementing an electronic prescribing and medication management system, or ePMA, are clear.
 An ePMA reduces the stress of healthcare workers, and also helps to save the lives of patients.
 While ePMA systems might already seem to be a self-evident and indispensable part of every hospital in today’s digital age, many hospitals are only just starting their digital transformation.
 This is how large healthcare institutions should approach the transition of going from paper to electronic prescribing.

-Here are seven questions which hospitals should keep in mind, explained by Roko Malkoč, the product manager of OPENeP – Marand’s ePMA solution.
+Here are seven questions which hospitals should keep in mind, explained by Roko Malkoč, Bussines Unit Manager, OPENeP, Better’s ePMA solution.

 What is the easiest way for a hospital to define its ePMA specifications?

 - Look at how other Hospitals approached their ePMA implementation.
 Follow their lead.

 - Specifications should mirror your goals and desired outcomes.
 It is difficult to look critically at your current hospital processes and imagine them in their improved digital form.
 When preparing ePMA specifications, a good piece of advice is to focus on your desired outcomes.
 For example, if the system needs to facilitate titration, or if it needs to offer a comprehensive reconciliation process.
 However, I would advise against listing the specific features you want.
 We saw hospitals with more than 5,000 features in their specifications.
 On the other hand, Plymouth hospital defined approximately 500 outcome-based specifications, which made things much more manageable and clear.

 - Have realistic expectations about the system.
 Prioritise requirements based on your timeline.
 Being ambitious is good, but don’t expect to have everything all at once.
 Take time to consider which ward will be the first pilot site, and how implementation will scale to other departments later on.
 Consequently, a specific ePMA solution might not have everything you want at the start of implementation, as some things are added on later during the development process.